About Lung Cancer

 - Of these, 10% to 15% have never smoked.

 - 156,000 Americans die from lung cancer annually.

 Of the 200,000+ people diagnosed with the disease, the average age at the time of diagnosis is approximately 70 years old.

 Causes and Risk Factors of Lung Cancer

-Although the exact causes behind cancerous cells mutation in the cells remains unknown, lung cancer has some of the clearest links between behavioral patterns and its development, especially when compared to various other types of cancer.
+Although the exact causes behind cancerous mutation in the cells remains unknown, lung cancer has some of the clearest links between behavioral patterns and its development, especially when compared to various other types of cancer.
 Common risk factors include:

-- Smoking – Over time, the risk of disease increases proportionally with the amount of smoking you do and the frequency of smoking.
+- Smoking – Over time, the risk of cancer increases proportionally with the amount of smoking you do and the frequency of smoking.
 Another contributing factor to consider is the duration of the habit.
 Even if you have smoked for years, it is still beneficial for your health to quit smoking as soon as possible.

 - Secondhand smoke exposure – Even those who don’t smoke can develop cancer by inhaling secondhand smoke from the people around them that regularly do smoke, especially because that smoke has increased levels of toxicity.

 - Family history of lung cancer – If you have one or multiple direct family members who developed lung cancer, then you are predisposed to get it as well.